drinkjava2/Multiple-Columns-Tree/README.md

 ```
 Summary of "Multiple-Columns-Tree"
 Advatange:
-1. Easy understand, the only patten can directly see the tree in database.
+1. Easy understand, it's the only patten can directly see the tree structure in database.
-2. Can very few SQL do Query, Insert, delete operation
+2. Can use very few SQL do Query, Insert, delete operation
 3. Only need 1 table
 4. Fit all type database

 Shortage:
 1. Has depth limitation because usually database allowed maximum column less than 1000, and for performance consideration, suggestion use this method within depth less than 100.
 2. Sql is very long, often need use 'c9=1 or c8=1  or c7=1 ... or c1=1'  like sql.
 3. Hard to move nodes tree.
 Suitable for applications only often do increase/delete, very few moving nodes operations.
 4. Take too much database space

 ### Sorted-Unlimitation-Depth-Tree
-To avoid the disadvantage of "Multiple-Columns-Tree" method, the improve is to use only one column instead of many columns to record the depth level, by this way now it has no limitation of depth level and much simpler than the first method, I give it a name "Sorted-Unlimitation-Depth-Tree" becaue it has no depth level limitation.
+To avoid the disadvantage of "Multiple-Columns-Tree" method, the improvement is to use only one column instead of many columns to record the depth level, by this improve now it has no limitation of depth level and much simpler than the first method, I give it a name "Sorted-Unlimitation-Depth-Tree" becaue it has no depth limitation.
 See below picture
 (https://github.com/drinkjava2/Multiple-Columns-Tree/blob/master/treemappingv2.png) , please note all nodes are categorized in group, each group has same groupid and with "END" tag at the end, the depth level of end tag set to "0":
 ![image](treemappingv2.png)
 ```